 June 28 – August 23

-This exhibit is a amalgam of drawings and paintings dealing with the issue of over consumption and pollution of the air, sea and land.
+This exhibit is an amalgam of drawings and paintings dealing with overconsumption and pollution of the air, sea, and land.

 "Joseph Zito – Plus Ten" Collaborative Group Exhibit

 Lennon & Weinberg

 514 West 25th Street, New York, NY 10001